hn/seagate-blackarmor-nas/README.md

 - :construction_worker: Hard disk drives 1 and 2 are connected to a 88SE6121 SATA-II
   controller, which is connected via PCIe.
 The controller basically works, unfortunately the hard drives are _not_ correctly beeing detected within the Linux kernel (`ahci` module error `failed to IDENTIFY`).
-  Update: Many drives work if you [limit drive speed to 1.5Gb/s by setting a jumper on the back of the hard drive](https://en.wikipedia.org/wiki/SATA#SATA_1.5_Gbit/s_and_SATA_3_Gbit/s)
+  Update: Most drives work if you [limit drive speed to 1.5Gb/s by setting a jumper on the back of the hard drive](https://en.wikipedia.org/wiki/SATA#SATA_1.5_Gbit/s_and_SATA_3_Gbit/s)
-  (limiting interface link speed by software with `libata.force=1.5G` does _not_ work around this problem).
+  (limiting interface link speed by software with `libata.force=1.5G` kernel option unfortunately does _not_ help to solve this problem).
-  For example, see page 20 of the [Seagate product manual](https://www.seagate.com/staticfiles/support/disc/manuals/NL35%20Series%20&%20BC%20ES%20Series/Barracuda%20ES.2%20Series/100468393f.pdf) or the [OPT1 jumper for Western Digital HDDs](https://community.wd.com/t/can-wd15earx-6gb-s-sata-drive-be-jumpered-to-1-5gb-s/15032) on how to setup the drive.
+  Interestingly, with U-Boot or older Linux kernels (< v3.16), the drives work without a speed limit jumper.
-  This likely is caused by [a problem with the MVEBU PCIe driver](https://bugzilla.kernel.org/show_bug.cgi?id=216094) or the [SATA interface](https://marc.info/?l=linux-ide&m=167465298000579).
+  This has been discussed as [a problem with the MVEBU PCIe driver](https://bugzilla.kernel.org/show_bug.cgi?id=216094) or the [SATA interface](https://marc.info/?l=linux-ide&m=167465298000579).

 - Hard disk drives 3 and 4 are connected to the 88F6281 SoC (on chip peripherals, OCP) and working.
 HDD power (12V) for drives 3 and 4 can be controlled via GPIO pin 28.